 Applicants should have a doctorate degree in engineering, computer science, or a related discipline.

-Programming expertise in Python, Matlab, or another programming language is essential.
+Programming expertise in Python, MATLAB, or another programming language is essential.

 Experience with deep learning frameworks and tools is useful.

-Applicants should apply directly to this positing by email with the submission of a Curriculum Vitae (CV) and a list of publications.
+Applicants should apply directly for this position by email, attaching a curriculum vitae (CV) and a list of publications.